UR Aging and Disability Resources

 UR Vision Resources

 Almost 20 million Americans, or 8 percent of the U.S. population, have visual impairments.
-Ranging from low vision to blind, visual impairments are one of the leading causes of loss of independence for people age 65 and older.
+Ranging from low vision to blind, and visual impairments are one of the leading causes of loss of independence for people age 65 and older.

-In 2023, we developed the Directory of Blind and Vision Impaired Services and Organizations, which is available in several formats: a large print edition in Spanish or English, an online version, or on a flash drive.
+Thank you to the Community Foundation of Greater New Haven for funding to allow us to create a Directory of Blind/Vision Impaired Services and Organizations.
+Contact us to get a free copy of our 2025 Directory, it is available in several formats: large print in Spanish or English, an online version below, or on a flash drive.

 We are deeply thankful for the grant from the Community Foundation of Greater New Haven, which will enable us to update our directory in 2025 and acquire assistive technology devices.
 This support allows us to demonstrate and train individuals in New Haven County on how to effectively use these devices, fostering greater independence and accessibility.
-We will visit libraries, senior centers and low vision groups in 2025 to present new information about the organizations featured in our directory and apps that are available.

 Join Us for Manchester’s Blind and Low Vision Support Group Meeting